 4. Warm when you need it

-Anyone who has started a hike in the small hours or made it to the top of Mount Kosciuszko in February knows that summer doesn’t always mean that it’s going to be warm at all times.
+Anyone who has started a hike in the small hours or made it to the top of Mt.
+Waddington in July knows that summer doesn’t always mean that it’s going to be warm at all times.

 Early-morning starts in the cold pre-dawn require warmer clothing as you wait for the sun to come up, and summiting tall mountains often means feeling the chill even on sunny afternoons.

 For times like these, merino solves all your problems.
 It helps you stay warm in cooler weather, so you don’t have to bring an entire change of clothes to deal with the temperature changes.